younata/personal_knowledge/src/living/renting_checklist.md

 - What has the interest been since it's been listed?
 - What have prospective tenants found concern with?

+## Neighborhood and Surrounding Area

+- Check a crime heat map.
+- How far is the nearest grocery store?
+Is it good?
+How far is the nearest decent grocery store?
+- What is there to do near the place?
+- Where are the nearest coffee shops?
+- How's the commute like to your jobs and other common places to go?
+- How are the other people in the area?
+Mostly people renting or owning?
+Students? etc.

 ## Overall

 - "General care and upkeep: are old nails, window hardware painted over a million times?
 Did previous painters mask the light fixtures, or just paint over them?
 Indicates they use bargain handyfolk"